Guide series, Part 5 of 5 · What gets measured gets managed

 90 days, for risk

-This is the window that matches HbA1c (red blood cell turnover ~120 days, weighted to recent weeks).
-It is the window that matches what the GMI formula estimates (HbA1c, which reflects roughly 90 to 120 days of glycaemic exposure).
-It is the window that lets you calculate an mHGI pair (HbA1c + 90-day mean glucose).
-It is the window that smooths out one-off events and reveals your stable glycaemic exposure.
-If you are deciding what target you should be on, what therapy might shift your trajectory, or what your long-term complication risk looks like, you use 90 days.
+This is the window HbA1c itself runs on: red blood cell turnover of around 120 days, weighted to the recent weeks, which is also what the GMI formula estimates.
+It is the window that lets you calculate an mHGI pair (HbA1c + 90-day mean glucose), and the one that smooths out one-off events to leave your stable glycaemic exposure showing.
+When the question is what target makes sense for you, what therapy might shift your trajectory, or what your long-term complication risk looks like, the 90-day window is the one that holds.[1]

 30 days, for patterns